agama-project/agama-project.github.io/docs/user/unattended/scripts.md

 All scripts share the same elements:

 - `name`: a name to identify the script.
 It makes it easier to find the script logs.
-- `body`: the content of the script.
+- `content`: the content of the script.
 It is important to include the _shebang_ as the first line of the script.
-- `url`: alternatively to the `body`, you can define a URL to download the script.
+- `url`: alternatively to the `content`, you can define a URL to download the script.
 The scripts are downloaded and written to the disk after the profile is imported.

 Check the following sections to find out the differences between the script types.